Great Britain in the Seven Years' War: French East India Company

 The French presence in India was led by the French East India Company operating out of its base at Pondicherry.
-Its forces were under the command of Joseph François Dupleix and Lally, a Jacobite.
+Its forces were under the command of Joseph François Dupleix and Thomas Arthur, comte de Lally, a Jacobite.
 The veteran Dupleix had been in India a long time, and had established a key rapport with France's Indian allies.
 Lally was more newly arrived, and was seeking a swift victory over the British—and was less concerned about diplomatic sensibilities.

 Following the Battle of Chandalore when Clive attacked a French trading post the French were driven completely out of Bengal.
 In spite of this they still had a major presence in central India, and hoped to regain the power they had lost to the British in southern India during the Second Carnatic War.

 Annus Mirabilis (1759)

 The Annus Mirabilis of 1759 (Latin 'wonderful year') was a string of notable British victories over their French-led opponents during that year.
 Apart from a few isolated victories, the war had not gone well for Britain since 1754.
-In all theatres except India and North America (where Pitt's strategy had led to important gains in 1758) they were on the retreat.
+In all theatres, except India and North America (where Pitt's strategy had led to important gains in 1758), they were on the retreat.
 British agents received information about a planned French invasion which would knock Britain out of the war completely.
 While France starved their colonial forces of troops and supplies to concentrate them on the goal of total strategic supremacy in Europe, the British government continued its policy of shipping their own troops to fight for total victory in the colonies—leaving Britain to be guarded by the large militia that had existed since 1757.
-The British had entered 1759 anxious about a French invasion, but by the end of the year, they were victorious in all theatres against France.
+The British had entered 1759 anxious about a planned French invasion, but by the end of the year, they were victorious in all theatres against France.

 The succession of victories led Horace Walpole to remark, "Our bells are worn threadbare with ringing for victories".
 Several of the triumphs assumed an iconic place in the mindset of the British public, reinforced by representations in art and music, such as the popular song Heart of Oak and the later painting The Death of General Wolfe.
 Frank McLynn identified 1759 as the year which prefigured the rise of the British Empire in eclipsing France as the dominant global superpower.
-Much of the credit for the annus mirabilis was given to William Pitt the Elder, the minister who directed military strategy as part of his duties as Secretary of State for the Southern Department, rather than to the Prime Minister, the Duke of Newcastle.
+Much of the credit for the annus mirabilis was given to William Pitt the Elder, the minister who directed military strategy as part of his duties as Secretary of State for the Southern Department, rather than to the prime minister, the Duke of Newcastle.
 Recent historians, however, have portrayed the British Cabinet as a more collective leadership than had previously been thought.
 Three years later, Great Britain saw a similarly successful year.
 The Anglo-German army again turned back a French advance on Hanover at Wilhelmsthal, the army helped repulse a Franco-Spanish invasion of Portugal, captured Martinique from France, and captured Havana and Manila from Spain.
 This led some to describe 1762 as a "Second Annus Mirabilis".